Aliases for PIGV Gene

 GeneCards Summary for PIGV Gene

 PIGV (Phosphatidylinositol Glycan Anchor Biosynthesis Class V) is a Protein Coding gene.
 Diseases associated with PIGV include Hyperphosphatasia With Mental Retardation Syndrome 1 and Hyperphosphatasia-Intellectual Disability Syndrome.
-Among its related pathways are Metabolism and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot Summary for PIGV Gene